Brian Anderson Player Props: Brewers vs. Cubs

 - Anderson hit .222 with 16 doubles, a triple, eight home runs and 39 walks.

-- Anderson got a hit in 59.2% of his 98 games last year, with more than one hit in 15.3% of those contests.
+- Anderson got a hit in 59.2% of his 98 games last season, with more than one hit in 15.3% of those games.

-- Anderson picked up an RBI in 22.4% of his 98 games last season, with more than one RBI in 5.1% of those contests (five).
+- Anderson drove in a run in 22.4% of his 98 games last year, with more than one RBI in 5.1% of those games (five).
 He drove in three or more runs in one game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.